JaswanthBuggana/JaswanthBuggana/README.md

 ## About Me

 I am an experienced **Data Engineer** with over 4 years of experience in building and optimizing data pipelines, managing cloud migrations, and integrating complex data systems.
-I have had the privilege of working with industry leaders like Walmart and Infosys, where I contributed to impactful projects enhancing data processing efficiency and delivering actionable insights.
+I have had the privilege of working with industry leaders like **Walmart** and **Infosys**, where I contributed to impactful projects enhancing data processing efficiency and delivering actionable insights.
 I am passionate about leveraging technology to solve data challenges, streamline workflows, and support informed decision-making.

 ---